mantidproject/documents/Design/PowderDiffraction_ISIS/powder_diffraction_for_OSIRIS.md

 would like to draw from the calibration routines of other powder diffraction instruments.

-For diffraction experiments OSIRIS uses 11 modules.
+For diffraction experiments OSIRIS uses ~~11 modules~~ 8 modules according to the [documentation](http://www.isis.stfc.ac.uk/instruments/osiris/documents/osiris-user-guide6672.pdf#page=30&zoom=130,-252,730).
 Every module produces data in a different range of wavelength.
 All the wavelength need to be combined (stitched together).